Supporting Deaf People: Closing the Employment Gap

 • Networking with other deaf people in the workforce

-• Seeking out employers who are committed to diversity and inclusion
+• Seeking out employers who are committed to representation and accessibility

 • Taking advantage of job training and placement programs